rkroman-86/tasmota-webradio-mini/docs/installation.md

 Complete step-by-step setup for the Tasmota Web Radio Mini (ESP32-S3 Super Mini + PCM5102A).

-There are two ways to flash: **Method A** (direct, recommended) flashes the web radio firmware in one step. **Method B** (two-step) installs stock Tasmota first, then upgrades to the web radio firmware.
-Both use the official Tasmota web installer and only require a Chromium-based browser (Chrome / Edge).
+The install is done in two stages: flash **stock Tasmota** first with the official web installer, then **upgrade** to the web radio firmware.
+You only need a Chromium-based browser (Chrome / Edge).

 ---